publishpress/PublishPress-Blocks/src/readme.txt

 = 2.11.4 - 27 Jan 2022 =
   * Add: Set Block Access as disabled for new installations
+  * Add: Disable Table of Contents in Site Editor
   * Fix: Include 0 on the left when hours or minutes are 0-9 for Newsletter and Contact Form blocks
   * Fix: Don't unregister widget blocks
   * Fix: Warning when missing Legacy widget in Block Access